dysphie/nmrih-team-healing/README.md

 Allows survivors to share medical supplies and heal each other!

 ## Installation
+- (Optional) Upgrade to Sourcemod 1.11.0.6506 or higher.
+This will enable some extra features.
 - Grab the latest zip from the [releases](https://github.com/dysphie/nmrih-team-healing/releases) section.
 - Extract the contents into `addons/sourcemod`
 - Refresh the plugin list (`sm plugins refresh` in server console)